 Five kinds of nodes are used in [9], corresponding to the ways in which a program can obtain references to objects.
 There is an allocation node n{st} for each object creation statement st in m; n{st} represents objects allocated at st. There is a parameter node n_p for each parameter p of m with reference type; n_p represents the argument bound to p.
 For each load statement st of the form $l_1 = l_2.f$ in m such that l_1 has reference type, there is a load node n{st} which represents objects o such that $l_2.f$ might point to o and the reference to o was stored in $l_2.f$ by code outside m.
-There is a return node n{st} for each invocation statement st in m such that the method invoked by st returns a reference; n{st} represents objects returned by invocations at st. There is a class node n{cl} for each class cl; it represents an imaginary object whose fields are the static fields of cl.
-An object may be represented by multiple nodes, e.g., if a reference is loaded by multiple load statements.
+There is a return node n{st} for each invocation statement st in m such that the method invoked by st returns a reference; n{st} represents objects returned by invocations at st. There is a class node n{cl} for each class cl; it represents an imaginary object whose fields are the static fields of cl (we ignore static fields and hence class nodes).
+An object may be represented by multiple nodes.